Regenerative Farming Policy Fellowship Program

 Policy Fellowship Three Month Report

-The fellowship program officially kicked off in September 2023 with a first module in October and monthly modules planned thereafter.
-The project will continue through April with Fellows completed and presenting their capstone design projects at a final meeting in April.
-Project partners and education module facilitators will be invited to attend.
+The fellowship program officially kicked off in September 2023 with a first module in October and monthly modules planned thereafter Farm Bill RoundTable Format Final.
+The project went pretty much as planned from the beginning and continued through April.
+BIPOC Farming Network Policy Fellowship Draft Program.
+Fellows completed and presented their capstone design projects at a final meeting in May.
+Project partners, community members, and education module facilitators were invited to attend.
+We held the final meeting at Gem City Market, a worker-and community-owned market co-op in West Dayton, an economically underserved food desert.

 Learning Outcomes